whippet-code/creative_prompts/README.md

 Nav bar
 load/splash screen

-// POST SUBMIT TODOS
+### POST SUBMIT TODOS

 use dovenv for api keys and other sensitive data

-Tuesday 28th March
+### Tuesday 28th March // Wednesday 29th March - Build

-Edit Prompt component
-admin dashboard - comp - Each prompt has edit & delete buttons admin / user acc prompt cards - title, prompt, (conditional edit/delete buttons admin/user) user dashboard - comp user login - comp // set up submit user register - comp //set up submit
+Edit Prompt component X // set up submit admin dashboard - comp - Each prompt has edit & delete buttons admin / user acc prompt cards - title, prompt, (conditional edit/delete buttons admin/user) user dashboard - comp user login - comp X // set up submit user register - comp X //set up submit

+### server routes to add.

+edit prompt
+delete prompt
+login
+register

+## NOTES -

-NOTES - When adding prompts, the DB is updated but prompts array in state is not updated.
+When adding prompts, the DB is updated but prompts array in state is not updated.
 Need to add a useEffect to update the prompts array in state when the DB is updated. this will need the promtp fetch moving to it's own func.
 Also adding prompts tags is lazy/not implemented (just a string input), it need to be an array of strings.

-PROMPT HOLDER -
+#### PROMPT HOLDER -

 HIDE press for prompt and filters when card on screen ADD close button to card to hide card and bring back press for prompt and filters.